b-vitali/TcCrossing/README.md

 ## Overview

-There are two main scripts in this repository and two 'utility':
+Aside from the data, markdown, .gitignore and legacy files, there are 4 scripts:

+📁 TcCrossing
+├── 📄 bafia.py
+├── 📄 fg004.py
+│
+├── 📁 utils
+│ ├── 🐍 analysis_Helper.py
+│ └── 🐍 SCconductivity.py

 1. **BAFIA (arXiv:2103.10601)**
 2. **FG004 (Sertore 11-3-2024)**

-The two main scripts perform basically the same analysis on different data:
+These are the two main scripts perform basically the same analysis on different data:

 - **Frequency-dependent Analysis:** It computes the frequency dependence of resistance (`Rs`), reactance (`Xs`), and complex conductivity (`sigmaRX`).
 In the second there is an additional correction to the frequency using the pressure information (`MKS1000`)
 - **Modeling and Visualization:** The script utilizes the `SCconductivity` class for modeling the superconducting material's behavior and visualizes important properties such as frequency, temperature, and conductivity.